-Standard Poodles are active, intelligent and proud dogs.
+Poodles are active, intelligent and proud dogs.
 They love to spend time with their family and are eager to play and please.
-Forget any stereotypes of a Poodle being a “prissy” dog because Standard Poodles are nothing short of athletes.
+Forget any stereotypes of a Poodle being a “prissy” dog because Poodles are nothing short of athletes.
 They are remarkably agile and smart, which makes them wonderful to train.
 They enjoy learning and puzzles, so keep your Poodle stimulated to avoid them being bored or anxious.
-This graceful breed makes an excellent companion as well as a hunter, water-retriever, and tracker.
 This breed is very people-oriented, which makes them both loyal and kind.
 They will respond to training routines that are fun and positive, just keep it consistent.

-As with most dogs, the Standard Poodle will do best when they receive early socialization and leadership.
+As with most dogs, the Poodle will do best when they receive early socialization and leadership.
 This opportunity to learn manners will help that they grow up into a confident, happy adult dog.
-There’s a reason that the Standard Poodle is such a popular dog, in fact, they are the 8th most popular pedigree dog in America.
+There’s a reason that the Poodle is such a popular dog.
 This is largely due to how cute they are as well as how trainable they are.
 The best approach to training is to make it both fun for you and the dog.
 They will respond best to positive reinforcement as they can be a bit sensitive.
-Despite their quiet nature, Standard Poodles can be fans of their own voices.
+Despite their quiet nature, Poodles can be fans of their own voices.
 They tend to alert you to visitors, which is a trait you may appreciate.
 If you are not a fan of barking, make sure to not react to the barks.
 You may also want to try clicker training if the barking persists as an issue.

 Clubs, Registries & Associations